 Hearing Health Education

-Hearing loss is still a widely misunderstood topic.
+Hearing loss is incredibly common, affecting over 48 million Americans.
+However, it is still a widely misunderstood topic.
 Here are some statistics to consider:

 Hearing and Brain Health

 Hearing loss can have detrimental effects on your overall health and well-being when left untreated.
 Hearing loss may seem to only affect your ability to hear sounds, but it can affect your ability to effectively communicate and process information.
 This is because we don’t actually hear with our ears, we “hear” with our brain.
 Sound signals travel through your ear up into the auditory cortex of the brain.
 In the brain is where sound is processed into information and made into meaning.

 When left untreated, hearing loss can lead to serious health conditions, such as cognitive decline, depression, and even dementia.
 Studies have proven that individuals with untreated hearing loss have a greater risk of developing dementia over time compared to those who wear hearing aids.
 Don’t let hearing loss have a negative impact on your mental health and brain function, visit us to discover how we can help you live a life filled with better hearing and better communication.